Essential Guide to Renting a Car in France: Top Tips for Stress-Free Travel

 Toll Booths and Gas Stations

 While traversing French roads, anticipate encountering toll booths and petrol stations.
 Automated toll booths in France may not accept credit cards without an integrated chip and PIN; it’s recommended to have change available as some booths do not give change.
 Toll prices on France’s major roads and highways range approximately from €10 to €50 per journey.
+To avoid penalties, pay your tolls promptly, as unpaid tolls can result in significant fines.

 When it comes to refueling, you pump gas first and then pay, without the need to pay before pumping.
 Gas stations located at supermarkets typically offer cheaper fuel than those on the Autoroute, with potential savings of at least 5%.
 Diesel, known as ‘gazole’, is usually less expensive in France and offers better mileage than unleaded petrol.
 Be aware that manned gas stations in rural areas of France may close for lunch between 12:00 – 14:00, so plan your refueling accordingly to avoid inconvenience.

-The average price of gas in France is around 1.76 EUR per liter, which is generally quite high compared to the US.
+The average price of gas in France is around 1.80 EUR per liter, which is generally quite high compared to the US.
 Remember to refuel your rental car before returning it and keep the receipt to avoid extra charges.
 And don’t forget to plan your travel budget, including the additional costs for fuel and highway tolls.

 Understanding French Road Rules and Regulations